VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

 }
 ```

-Note that, you can not call MiniGUI GDI functions here to draw something to
+Note that, you can not call MiniGUI GDI functions here to draw anything to
 screen.

 In practice, you may need to send an `ioctl` command to your video device driver
-to update the content in our frame buffer to the real LCD controller.
+to update the content in the frame buffer to the real LCD controller.

 For example, if you use SPI
 to connect a LCD screen, you may create an off-screen frame buffer in memory,